Trehinos/any_of/README.md

 ## Motivation

 The project aims to enrich Rust's type system with expressive and flexible types for representing data combinations and states.

 * Unlike the Rust's `Result` type, the types `Either` or `AnyOf` has no error semantic,
-* `AnyOf<L, R>` can be also be viewed as two options: `(Option<L>, Option<R>)` (a product of two optional types),
+* `AnyOf<L, R>::any` = `(Option<L>, Option<R>)` (a product of two optional types),

 ## Status

-The library is still under development, but it follows semantic versioning.
+The library is terminated.
+It may evolve but not actively.

-So the API will be stable in the same major version.
+The project follows semantic versioning, so the API will be stable in a given major version.

 [Feedback is welcome](mailto:dev-any-of@trehinos.eu)!